Ianfeather/personal-site/source/_posts/2012-08-25-hangover-hack-result.markdown

 - <a class="btn btn-external btn-photo" href="http://ianfeather.co.uk/playground/image-play/">Use the app</a>
 - <a class="btn btn-external btn-github" href="https://github.com/Ianfeather/image-play">View the source code</a>

-Last Saturday, in a canyon of a hangover, I decided to <a href="http://ianfeather.co.uk/hangover-hack/">ditch my client work and just make something fun</a>.
+<p class="blog-intro">Last Saturday, in a canyon of a hangover, I decided to <a href="http://ianfeather.co.uk/hangover-hack/">ditch my client work and just make something fun</a>.
 I'd encourage others to do the same.
-Maybe not <I>in favour</I> of client work but do try and make some time just to play around, experiment and recapture that feeling of why you first got enraptured by the web.
+Maybe not <I>in favour</I> of client work but do try and make some time just to play around, experiment and recapture that feeling of why you first got enraptured by the web.</p>

+<blockquote class="pull-quote">It's fun to just mess about with code like no one is watching.
+That was the real lesson.</blockquote>

 I gave myself a few guidelines: